brucefan1983/gpuqt/README.md

 ## Running the examples

 * Go to the folders "diffusive" and "localized", compile the C++ codes with the "-std=c++11" option, and run the executables.
-  This will produce all the input files for the examples.
+This will produce all the input files (with suffix .in) for the examples.

 * Go to the main folder where you can see the "src" folder and type "src/gpuqt examples/input.txt" to run the examples.
+The data will be written into the output files (with suffix .out) in the "diffusive" and "localized" folders.
+If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results